Spoiler alert…

 Most Balinese cats…

-Who like cats but don’t necessarily like super “needy” cats.
+Balinese are perfect cats for lonely people, as they are very chatty and loving.
+They love to “help” their people by following them around and are usually found underfoot or supervising every move their owners make.
+This makes them a nuisance who like cats but don’t necessarily like super “needy” cats.
 Or for folks who walk with a cane or a walker simply because you may find yourself “swearing” that your cat is trying to KILL YOU!

-We mentioned at the beginning of our discussion that while we here at IndulgeYourPet love the Balinese cat breed, we can certainly understand why they aren’t always the “perfect” cat breed for everyone.
+This is why we mentioned at the beginning of our discussion that while we here at IndulgeYourPet love the Balinese cat breed, we can certainly understand why they aren’t always the “perfect” cat breed for everyone.

 Did we mention they like to “meow” a lot?

-Well if not, we definitely should have because the Balinese cat does like to “speak up”.
+Well, if not, we definitely should have because the Balinese cat does like to “speak up.”
 And while his voice is not as loud as the shorthair Siamese, that doesn’t mean you aren’t going to notice them.

 Balinese are also…